Skip to navigation Skip to content

 Bereavement assistance

-A CP carer is entitled to payment during the bereavement period, in which time they will need to test their eligibility for another income support payment if they still require assistance.
-They may also be eligible for the Lump Sum Bereavement Payment (LBP), depending on their circumstances:
+A CP carer is entitled to payment during the 14 week bereavement period, in which time they will need to test their eligibility for another income support payment if they still require assistance.
+They may also be eligible for a Lump Sum Bereavement Payment (LBP):

 • when an adult care receiver dies, the level of bereavement assistance depends on whether: